 What You Need to Start Your Massage Career

 If you think we might be the right school for you, we want to talk!
 We’ll invite you in for an Open House or a personalized tour and you’ll get to talk with one of our admissions experts.
-Together, we’ll determine whether MH Vicars School is right for you.
+Together, we’ll determine whether Vicars School is right for you.
 We consider your life and work experience, not just your academic background.
 Adult learners have an advantage over students coming right out of high school.

 Do you have what it takes to succeed at Vicars?

 From experience, we know that successful students have an aptitude for working independently, an interest in the science of the human body, and have strong interpersonal skills.
 We also must ensure that all students meet our academic prerequisites and English-language standards.

 Each application is considered individually and we only accept students who we feel will thrive in our program.
 Denials are never based on race, ethnicity, religious belief, gender or gender expression, or sexual orientation.
 International students are welcome, and pay the same tuition as Canadian students.

 There are four application categories.
 Applicants must meet one of the following criteria:

 - A high school diploma, having earned 50% or higher in Grade 12 English and a

 Grade 12 Science course (or non-Alberta equivalent), OR